acris17/bin/README.md

 ```$ make```

-2. Ensure program is in release directory.
+2. Ensure the program is in release directory.

 ```./target/release/bin```